Ottawa Public Library and Library and Archives Canada Joint Facility, Indigenous Public Art

 A technical review of proposals will be requested prior to the final submission date.
 Proposals will be reviewed by the project team, which will provide feedback on the technical and logistical feasibility of the proposed artwork.
 Draft proposals will not be shared with the voting members of the Peer Assessment Committee.
 Comments will be shared with shortlisted artists in order to be incorporated into final proposals.

-At a date following the submission of Stage II documentation, artists will meet individually with the Peer Assessment Committee for a 30 minute interview to present their proposals and answer questions.
-It is expected that a finalist will be determined by the peer assessment committee in December 2020.
-Shortlisted artists should ensure they have access to a high-speed internet connection to enable this interview to be conducted virtually.
+At a date following the submission of Stage II documentation, artists will meet individually with the Peer Assessment Committee for a 30-minute virtual interview to present their proposals and answer questions.
+It is expected that a finalist will be determined by the peer assessment committee by December 2021.

 |Deadline for final submissions